aaikedw/fada-import-specs/FADA-import-specs-new.md

 The original database structure was elaborated to accommodate a hierarchical browsing tool through the FADA web application (see [FADA Taxonomic Tree browser](http://fada.biodiversity.be/taxon/browse/-1?current_page=browse)).
 Imports were seen as a one-shot thing, where updates would be preceded by a complete deletion of the earlier data, without the need for permanent identifiers.
 Through BioFresh and exchange projects, the use of the database was widened, and there was a need to introduce more permanent identifiers in order to link the FADA database to the BioFresh species register (hence the _biofresh_key_ tables), and to facilitate the export of the hierarchical data into a flat, denormalised format (hence the _genus_to_family_ table and the _fst_for_genus_ and _fst_for_tribe_ views).

 While the organisation of the database may be improved in certain areas, we should maintain the compatibility with the original FADA website [fada.biodiversity.be/](http://fada.biodiversity.be/), as we currently have no plans to rework this application.
-E.g. while the tables with regards to “observations” are barely used, these correspond to an option in the FADA interface, which we don’t want to break at the moment, and thus should leave those tables untouched…
+E.g. while the tables with regards to “observations” are barely used, these correspond to an option in the FADA interface, which we don’t want to break at the moment, and thus should leave those tables untouched.

-#### Maintaining compatibility with the FADA web-app
-**business rules to be written**
+This means that potential improvements are (in addition to the modifications mentioned below) basically related to the organismtion of the _biofresh_key_-tables and the flat taxon tables.
+The “biofresh keys” could be integrated in the taxon, species and synonym table eliminating the need for specific tables (this would require a small change in the portal app and export scripts).
+Instead of having a combination of the the _genus_to_family_ table and the _fst_for_genus_ and _fst_for_tribe_ views, we could opt for extending the _taxons_ table with a flat version of the complete taxonomic hierarchy (thus adding the fields: kingdom, class, order, family,… genus, specificEpithet, infraspecificEpithet).

 #### Planned and needed changes in terms of database structure
-In addition to expected changes due to the implementation of a FADA-import tool with its own progress and log database tables, we foresee the need for specific changes based on the expectations with regards to the DwC-A exchange format (see 4.1) and certain requests from our editors (categories for aquatic/water dependent species).
+In addition to expected changes due to the implementation of a FADA-import tool with its own progress and log database tables, we foresee the need for specific changes based on the required fields to implement the data exchange using the DwC-A exchange format (see 4.1) and certain requests from our editors (categories for aquatic/water dependent species).
 These changes include the need for the following fields/tables;
-- a record level “modified” timestamp, this could be coupled to the import log timestamp
+- A record level “modified” timestamp, this could be coupled to the import log timestamp
-- The isMarine, isTerrestrial, isBrackish fields/flags (also to be added to the xls-template) and “Freshwater aquatic/water dependent” category and subcategory (in xls-template, but currently not stored in the database itself (other than in the import “distr_table”)).
+- The isFreshwater (default yes for FADA datasets), isMarine, isTerrestrial, isBrackish fields/flags (also to be added to the xls-template) and “Freshwater aquatic/water dependent” category and subcategory (in xls-template, but currently not stored in the database itself (other than in the import “distr_table”)).
+This could be either implemented in the species table or a separate table (cfr. the regions table).
+- Need to conserve “provider IDs” for taxons and species names need to be considered.
+Can this be done by updating the “biofresh key”-tables or should we work out another solution?
+- Extend groups table with selected metadata fields from DwC-A EML including; alternateIdentifier for datasetID/URL, keywords and keywordThesaurus, intellectualRights and bibliographicCitation for the dataset as a whole and the URL/location of full EML metadata.

+In addition to the required changes described above, we identified a number of issues that merit to be considered to facilitate future developments;
 - While the species table currently contains a “status_id” field and the entries in the synonyms table are by definition all invalid, subjective synonyms, this is not a straightforward solution to provide the “taxonomicStatus” in the DwC-A-export (esp. for providing the “original combination” or “objective synonym”/“basionym” or “homotypic synonym” - terms respectively used in zoology/botany).
 A solution for this issue should be considered while addressing the FADA database structure.
 The main question will be whether this issue can be solved without breaking the backward compatibility with the FADA app.
-- Need to conserve “provider IDs” for taxons and species names need to be considered.
-Can this be done by updating the “biofresh key”-tables or should we work out another solution?
 - Bibliographic references are currently organised in 2 tables, _greferences_ for references pertaining to a group and _publications_ linked to individual species (and Rotifera references to be imported are still in a separate schema).
 Although joining these tables at this stage may not be an option due to the need for backward compatibility, their integration will likely be considered in the future.
-- Extend groups table with selected metadata fields from DwC-A EML including; alternateIdentifier for datasetID/URL, keywords and keywordThesaurus, intellectualRights and bibliographicCitation for the dataset as a whole. **+ URL/location of full EML metadata?**

 ### 2.4 “biofresh keys” as persistent identifiers and the link between the FADA database and the BioFresh species register
 As mentioned under 2.3, the “biofresh key” tables originated from the need to have a (more) permanent identifier to establish a link between the FADA database and the BioFresh species register.
 At this stage there are 3 tables; _biofresh_key_species_, _biofresh_key_synonyms_, _biofresh_key_taxons_, each consisting of an id (considered as “biofresh key”), the id in the respective table for species, synonyms or taxons and the scientific name and/or other crucial data to establish the link with the original tables.
 Currently, during each update, the ids for the original tables are removed and the new ids are re-established through name-matching.
-In case of changes in the spelling of the scientific name or changes in the (parentheses of) authorship, this field is updated in the biofresh_key table. **Need to check, validate this with Michel!**  If we design the import tools so that they only update the changed records, we could eliminate the need to get rid of the deletion of the original ids.
+In case of changes in the spelling of the scientific name or changes in the (parentheses of) authorship, this field is updated in the _biofresh_key_ table.
+If we design the import tools so that they only update the changed records, we could eliminate the need to get rid of the deletion of the original ids.
+By integrating the “biofresh keys” in the _species_, _taxons_ and _synonyms_ table as discussed under 2.3, we would further eliminate the need to update those tables separately.

-The link between the BioFresh species register and the FADA schema are covered by the “biofreshdatasources” table where register.biofreshspeciesregistry.id = register.biofreshdatasources.fkbiofreshid AND register.biofreshdatasources.intdatasourcekey = fada.biofresh_key[_species].id.
+The link between the BioFresh species register and the FADA schema are covered by the “biofreshdatasources” table (see definition in [./database-info/register-tables](./database-info/register-tables)) where register.biofreshspeciesregistry.id = register.biofreshdatasources.fkbiofreshid AND register.biofreshdatasources.intdatasourcekey = fada.biofresh_key[_species].id.
 These links remain stable, except if a species name is synonymized and the  link to the fada.biofresh_key_species.id needs to be replaced by the fada.biofresh_key_synonym.id.

-**confirm table names with Michel and add biofreshspeciesregistry and biofreshdatasources to GitHub folder ./database-info/register-tables**

 For new species names added to the FADA database, their presence in the BioFresh species register needs to be checked (as this register can be populated through other sources) based on the group and species name matching (both exact and phonetic).
+See further details under 6.2.

 ## 3. Overall FADA import tool specifications

 ### 3.1 Envisaged components of the FADA import tool
-Data for import into the FADA database will either be available in one of the following formats, which each represent a different _data import module_;
+Data for import into the FADA database will either be available in one of the following formats, which each represent a different _data import module_ (corresponding to different “tabs” in the main interface);
 1. Data import interface for organism group-data provided in DwC-A format (for externally managed datasets, in particular those coming from WoRMS)
 2. Excel template data entry and update interface for FADA checklists (default option for FADA editors)

-Note however that, while data for a group is either present in the database as a “DwC-A” or an “Excel” resource, at some stage we may choose to “throw out” the data imported through an xls-file and import a checklist for a group in DwC-A (if this would be a more complete/trustworthy checklist for example), so there should be a mechanism to delete the data associated with a Excel/DwC-A resource and replace it by a DwC-A/Excel one (could be just creation of a new resource).
+_Note however that, while data for a group is either present in the database as a “DwC-A” or an “Excel” resource, at some stage we may choose to “throw out” the data imported through an xls-file and import a checklist for a group in DwC-A (if this would be a more complete/trustworthy checklist for example), so there should be a mechanism to delete the data associated with a Excel/DwC-A resource and replace it by a DwC-A/Excel one (could be just creation of a new resource)._

 These two modules need to be integrated in a joint interface with the following _shared components_:
-1. Resource metadata entry and edit module (but called as first step in each module)
+1. Resource metadata entry and edit module
 2. Functions for synchronising the data imported into the FADA database/schema with the BioFresh species register table
 3. Synchronise the staging database with the production database

 ### 3.2 General user interface
-- The FADA import tool is by definition a backend tool and requires password protection, a single or fixed user/password (database managers only) should be sufficient in the framework of the current project.
+- The FADA import tool is by definition a backend tool and requires password protection.
+A single or fixed user/password (database managers only) should be sufficient in the framework of the current project.
 - The user interface should distinguish between the two types of resources: Excel imports and DwC imports (different tab).
 - The application will allow the management of data sources (Excel files and DwC-A-files).
-- The import process will be independently triggerable for each resource and associated data source .
+- The import process will be independently trigger-able for each resource and associated data source .
 - For each resource and associated data source a processing log will be kept, reporting at least the number of lines processed, the number of errors, status information on the processing step indicating successful completion or an error message in case of failure.
 - The different import tasks have to be performed sequentially, but are actually independent tasks.
 The operator can stop between any of these step and resume processing at a later stage.
 - During the import phase, the user will be presented with a progress bar to indicate which steps have been completed and which tasks are left.
+- The previously developed Data Portal Import Tool (DPIT) uses ExtJS version 3.4, the investment of moving to a more recent version (4.2 or up) should be considered  in relation to the potential for integration with and re-use of code from the DPIT on one hand vs. the future cost of maintenance.
-_Note: General workflow: could use the same setup as for the DPIT with staging and production database.
-If so preferably using same staging db._
+- General workflow: Similar to the DPIT, the FADA import tool acts on a staging database, which can easily be copied/synced with the production database.
+If feasible, we would opt to use the same staging database.
-_Note: Use of ExtJS version to be considered/discussed.
-Version DPIT tool vs. envisaged version?_

 See the UI-screenshots-new folder for UI-mockups.
 The mock-up [./UI-screenshots-new/1FADA-import_tool-mockup-DwC-A-resources_overview.jpg](./UI-screenshots-new/1FADA-import_tool-mockup-DwC-A-resources_overview.jpg) shows the organisation of the two modules in tabs.

 ## 4. DwC-A processing module specifications
 ### 4.1 Envisaged data input format and file location
 Input files for Darwin Core-Archive (DwC-A) will obviously be a zipped archive as specified by GBIF (see [here](https://code.google.com/p/gbif-ecat/wiki/DwCArchive)), but will be restricted to files with a “taxon core” and not all Darwin Core fields are intended to be imported in the database.
 We have selected the required fields for data exchange in the framework AquaRES and have received a sample export from VLIZ.
 See the [./DwC-file_processing/DwC-AquaRES_field_selection.xlsx](./DwC-file_processing/DwC-AquaRES_field_selection.xlsx) file.
 Selected data fields and extension files will not be mapped to the FADA database, e.g. “nomenclaturalCode” and the “vernacularName” extension.
 Import scripts have to be constructed.
+An example export from WoRMS can be provided on request.
-**Note-to-self: add WoRMS example from http://www.marinespecies.org/export/fada/ to GitHub** _The DwC-A files will be posted on a web address.
+_The DwC-A files will be posted on a web address.
 From our side this may be on an IPT (but these are exports from us and thus do not need to be read by the tool), but I doubt this will be the case for VLIZ.
 As we are still discussing this, we could of course suggest a way which would make our life easier._

 ### 4.2 Main processing steps